 In case of depression, have a game plan in place so you know who to contact and what resources you can draw on to get out of that negative headspace.
 Above all else, take care of yourself; there are people in your life who want to see you do well!

-If you need anything, don’t hesitate to contact us today.
+If you need anything, don’t hesitate to contact our partners today.
 Start building up a support group of friends and family members around yourself ASAP.
-And if you notice an LGBTQ individual who needs help, reach out.
+And if you notice an LGBTQ+ individual who needs help, reach out.
 Just one person showing an at-risk person kindness could be all the difference they need to get back up and feel better.

 Referral to services for basic needs like mental health, rent, utilities, transportation.
 (Bilingual) Supported by United Way.